-The shift to digitalisation, accelerated by the COVID-19 pandemic, is transforming consumer expectations and access, but so too is the risk landscape and digital exclusion.
+The shift to digitalisation is transforming consumer expectations and access, but so too is the risk landscape and digital exclusion.

 Digitalisation has empowered consumers to be better informed and more independent than ever before, and can offer greater choice and personalisation.
 However, during 2020, these changing consumer habits have had a significant and quantifiable impact on Northern Ireland's manufacturing, retail and service sectors and our town centres, all of which suffered during the COVID-19 pandemic.